 Motorcycles are lawful vehicles and their rights on the highways and roadways are the same as automobiles.
 As a general rule, owners and operators of motorcycles have the right to use the public highways on an equal footing with the owners and operators of other vehicles.
-Thus, a motorcyclist has neither a greater nor lesser right than any other motorist, and the same general principles governing their rights on roadways applies.
+A motorcyclist has neither a greater nor lesser right than any other motorist and the same general principles governing their rights on roadways apply.Biases Against Motorcycle Riders

-The term "motorcycle" is defined as a two-wheeled automotive vehicle, sometimes having one or two riding saddles, and sometimes having a third wheel for the support of a side car, but it should be noted, however, that while it is questionable whether a motorcycle constitutes an automobile within the strict definition of the term, the overwhelming weight of authority supports the view that a motorcycle is a motor vehicle within the meaning of statutes and ordinances regulating the operation of such vehicles.
+The term "motorcycle" is defined as a two-wheeled automotive vehicle.
+Sometimes, it has one or two riding saddles, and sometimes, having a third wheel for the support of a sidecar.
+Yet, it should be noted that while it is questionable whether a motorcycle constitutes an automobile within the strict definition of the term, the overwhelming weight of authority supports the view where a motorcycle is a motor vehicle within the meaning of statutes and ordinances regulating the operation of such vehicles.

 The rights of motorcyclists may differ from drivers.
 So, a biker should look for a lawyer who is experienced in handling motorcycle accident injury cases.
 Check out this video by injury attorney, Ed Smith, on what you should look for in a motorcycle accident lawyer:

 The simplest way to learn about your legal rights and responsibilities as a motorcyclist is to consult with an experienced motorcycle accident attorney.
 Remember to keep pursuing if the first attorney you talk to declines to represent you.
 One attorney may see a claim worth pursuing while another may not.Motorcycle Accident Attorneys Protecting the Rights of Injured Bikers